The life of the outlaw Butch Cassidy is a legend alive near Circleville, Utah.

 Not only does she know where it is, she is a friend of the family who owns the property it stands on and, after providing precise directions to get there, promises to phone them and have them open the gate so I can drive in and look around.

-Following her instructions, the drive north on Hwy 89 from Panguitch, Utah occurs in a robust thunderstorm, through a spectacular narrow and steeply walled canyon between two mountains guarding the Sevier River.
+Following her instructions, the drive north on Hwy 89 from Panguitch, Utah occurs in a brief but robust thunderstorm, through a spectacular narrow and steeply walled canyon between two mountains guarding the Sevier River.
 The rain stops on exit from the canyon.
 The entrance to Butch Cassidy's homestead is a mile south of the small town of Circleville.